Islamic design

 It’s always sad to see a boat of any sort sunk, but it’s not an unusual sight.
 Here a shuw’i has sunk or been allowed to sink in the port.
 Why this should be allowed to happen I don’t know as it is usually not a slow process and I would have thought that there would be sufficient time to move or beach them either to mend or use parts of them – as well as keep them out of the way of other, navigable, craft.

-Here is the sad sight of a large number of boats drawn up on the foreshore, their greying timbers unprotected by oil or other finish, and rotting slowly.
+Here, too, is the sad sight of a large number of boats drawn up on the foreshore, their greying timbers unprotected by oil or other finish, and rotting slowly.
 I don’t know if this reflects a reduction in fishing but it’s unusual to see so many being allowed to deteriorate.
 I also don’t know how much of the timber is usable on new craft.
 Most of the boats I saw had their timber taken for firewood.
-I can recall when the corniche was under construction that bulldozers with wire cables were brought in to move any craft marooned inside the new road, but the cables just cut through the boats like a wire through cheese and the timber was immediately removed to near-by housing for fuel.
+I can recall when the Corniche was under construction in the early nineteen-seventies.
+Bulldozers with wire cables attached were brought in to move any craft marooned inside the new road, but the cables just cut through the boats like a wire through cheese and the timber was immediately removed to near-by housing for fuel.
+The lower photograph here shows the boat on al-Salata with those responsible for its removal considering how best to deal with it, before deciding on the bulldozer method.

 Detail of a shuw’i with cab